Skip to content

 They’re good with dogs but can be territorial with other cats if there are lots of cats in the house.
 They’re also good with children.
 But, as with any other pet, don’t leave young children alone with your cat.

-They enjoy company and don’t like to be left alone all day so you might have to get two.
-They can cause chaos if left alone all day.
+They enjoy company and don’t like to be left alone all day.
+They can cause chaos if left alone for a long amount of time.
 They’ve been known to steal things like pens and pencils, so make sure they have enough cat-friendly toys to play with.
 And remember that it’s not unheard of for a Bengal to behave erratically every now and again.

 Common health problems

-Bengals are generally healthy; however, it’s important to take out Bengal insurance as the following medical conditions have been seen in the breed:
+Bengals are generally healthy; however, it’s important to take out Bengal insurance as the following health issues have been seen in the breed:

 Flat-chested kitten syndrome (FCK)